citp/privacy-policy-historical/g/ge/get/getaccounts.org.md

-> *The following text is extracted and transformed from the getaccounts.org privacy policy that was archived on 2014-10-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141013051900id_/http%3A//getaccounts.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the getaccounts.org privacy policy that was archived on 2016-03-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160323030941id_/http%3A//xlviews.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy – XLviews

 **What information do we collect?**